cybrowl/capsule/README.md

 # capsule

+Description:

-A locked will for money and files
+A locked will for money and files / dead man switch